Habanero IPA is the spicy base for an IPA shandy made with sweet and citrusy mango-lime puree. It’s a beer cocktail perfect for summer.

 A friend of a friend was going to hook me up with a few bottles to try, but after confirming that Sculpin IPAs are vegan, I was so eager to try it that I just ran out to the market and grabbed a six to try.

 Even with my taste for heat, I thought this was a sipping beer.
 The flavor is strong, for sure!
-Also – and maybe this is just because I love them? – this beer made me crave nachos like no other.
+Also – and maybe this is just because I love it? – this beer made me crave queso like no other.
 I had just eaten supper when I cracked this bottle.
 So that’s a thing.

 Wait, but what’s a shandy?